yellowdog/python-examples/README.md

 | `{{task_count}}`        | The number of Tasks in the current Task Group     | Yes  | Yes        |
 | `{{task_group_number}}` | The current Task Group number                     | Yes  | Yes        |
 | `{{task_group_count}}`  | The number of Task Groups in the Work Requirement | Yes  | Yes        |

-The variables can be used within the value of any property.

 As an example, the following JSON Work Requirement: